mulka/ploverwiki/Supported-Hardware.md

 ### Which type of key switch should I choose?

-Stenography works best when the keyboard takes little force to depress keys.
+Stenography works best when you need little force to depress the keys.
 The lighter, the better.
-Ideally, the switch will be linear, it should lack any clicks or bumps.
-The lighter the force, the better, for steno.
+Ideally, the switch will be linear; this means, it should lack any clicks or bumps.
+The lighter the force, the better.

 In the Cherry MX line, the best switch is Red, at 45 cN actuation.
 For Gaterons, the best switch for steno is Clear/White (different names, same switch), at only 35 cN actuation.

 ## Adapt a keyboard for steno use